Prof. Belize Lane, Associate Professor, Water Program Head

 Department of Civil & Environmental Engineering, Utah Water Research Laboratory.
 Click for CV

-When not studying rivers, I can be found rafting, skiing and mountain biking through the water cycle with my husband, dog, and daughter.
+When not studying rivers, I can be found rafting, skiing, and mountain biking through the water cycle with my husband, daughter, and dog.

 Dr. Anzy Lee, Research Scientist